[I’m putting out a blog early this week. I will be up to my eyeballs in coffee and edits on Sunday. SPRING SUBMISSIONS ARE COMING.]

 I was a fan since Appetite for Destruction but it’s the opening lyrics to Estranged that gets me.
 You either know what it is to be that alone or you don’t.
 I do.

 [There something inside you / It’s hard to explain / They’re talking about you boy / But you’re still the same]

 A song for when I’m in serious contemplation.
-Try driving in the night to Nightcall.
-It’s an experience.
+Yes, I have driven in the night to Nightcall.